eduhbg/python-pong/README.md

-# :tennis: Pong Game with Python and Turtle Library
+# Pong Game with Python and Turtle Library

 A game that has two players, the player A is controlled by "A" and "S" keys, and player B is the "Up" and "Down" arrow keys.